 The shareholders may, by vote of a majority in interest, remove the General Partner from the Partnership with or without cause and appoint a successor general partner.
 The General Partner may not withdraw voluntarily from the Partnership or sell, transfer or assign all or any portion of its interest in the Partnership unless a substitute general partner has been admitted in accordance with the terms of the Partnership Agreement.
 With the consent of a majority in interest of the shareholders, the General Partner may at any time designate one or more persons as additional general partners, provided that the interests of the shareholders in the Partnership are not reduced thereby.
 The designation must meet the conditions set out in the Partnership Agreement and comply with the provisions of the Delaware LP Act with respect to admission of an additional general partner.
-In addition to the requirement that the admission of a person as successor or additional general partner have the consent of the majority in interest of the Partnership Agreement and (ii) counsel for the Partnership or shareholders render an opinion that such person's admission is in accordance with the Delaware LP Act.
+In addition to the requirement that the admission of a person as successor or additional general partner have the consent of the majority in interest of the shareholders, the Partnership Agreement requires, among other things, that (i) such person agree to and execute the Partnership Agreement and (ii) counsel for the Partnership or shareholders render an opinion that such person's admission is in accordance with the Delaware LP Act.